Read the Journal Online

 Blind Reviewing Policy

-Journal of Human Resources Annual Subscription Rates for Volume 51, 2016
+Journal of Human Resources 2022 Subscription Rates

-print & online $340
+print & online $555

-online only $295
+online only $498

 print & online $161

-online only $85
+online only $139

-Airmail: add $35/yr.
+Airmail: add $55/yr.

 Canadian Subscribers: add 5% GST.

-Effective August 1, 1989; Revised September 2012
+Effective August 1, 1989; Revised July 2022.

 Manuscripts submitted to the JHR will be judged in part by whether they have reconciled their results with already published research on the same topic.
 In cases where a past study has obtained different results for reasons that are not obvious on an a priori basis, authors may be required to perform some comparative estimation with their own data set.
 In addition, the JHR will continue its existing policy of requiring authors to present the results of sensitivity tests.

-The JHR may grant a waiver of the replication policy if the data meet these criteria: 1) There is any method at all by which other researchers may obtain the data, and 2) The authors commit to providing guidance about obtaining the data.
+Authors wishing to request an exemption from the data availability requirement should notify the editors at the time of manuscript submission; otherwise, authors will be assumed to accept the requirement.
+The use of proprietary data sets, for example, may prompt an exemption request.
+The JHR may grant a waiver of the replication policy if the data meet these criteria: (i) there is any method at all by which other researchers may obtain the data, and (ii) the authors commit to providing guidance about obtaining the data.
 In requesting a waiver, please provide a brief explanation of why the waiver is required and how you meet these criteria.